ahmednr123/rest-api/README.md

 # Rest API

-Rest API to store/get users, their applications and the application activities.
+Rest API to store/get meta data of users, their applications and the application activities.
 The users can have multiple applications under them and each application can have multiple activities.

 # Table of Contents